A man was charged in the rape of a 10-year-old who traveled to Indiana for an abortion

 Fuentes is being held on $2 million bond, according to the court.
 CNN has reached out to his attorney for comment.

-Fuentes admitted to authorities he raped the young girl on at least two occasions, Det.
+Fuentes confessed to police Tuesday he raped the young girl at least twice, Det.
 Jeffrey Huhn testified Wednesday at Fuentes' arraignment.

+Fuentes "spoke with us and admitted to having vaginal intercourse with the victim on no less than two occasions" and then was arrested, Huhn said.

-Police first were alerted to the child's pregnancy in late June through a referral by a local children services department that was made by the 10-year-old's mother, Huhn testified.
+Police first were alerted to the child's pregnancy in late June through a referral by a local children's services department that was made by the 10-year-old's mother, Huhn testified.

+The incident reported to police happened May 12, according to a police affidavit.
+Columbus Police were notified of it June 22 and began their investigation that day.

+The girl on July 6 identified Fuentes as her assailant, and police on Tuesday with a search warrant obtained a swab of Fuentes' saliva DNA, the affidavit states.
+Fuentes that day went to police headquarters for questioning where he confessed to raping the minor, it says.

-The girl underwent a medical abortion in Indianapolis on June 30, the detective testified.
-DNA from the Indianapolis clinic was being tested against samples from Fuentes and the child's siblings, Huhn said.
+The girl underwent a medical abortion in Indianapolis on June 30, Huhn testified.
+DNA from the Indianapolis clinic was being tested against samples from Fuentes and the child's siblings, the detective said.

 In a statement Wednesday, Ohio Attorney General Dave Yost said, "My heart aches for the pain suffered by this young child."

-Note: Correction: Earlier versions of this story misspelled the OB-GYN's first name.
-It is Caitlin.